Hereditary hypophosphataemic rickets

 Clinical features of hereditary hypophosphataemic rickets include:

-- skeletal developmental anomalies and skeletal weakness leading to a ricketic phenotype (and increased fracture risk);
+- skeletal developmental anomalies and skeletal fragility, leading to a ricketic phenotype and increased fracture risk;

 - bone pain; and

-Depending on the specific cause, other features may also be present – including restricted growth, skeletal dysplasia, nephrolithiasis and anomalies of dentition.
+Depending on the specific cause, other features may also be present, including restricted growth, skeletal dysplasia, dental abnormalities, hearing loss, hypercalciuria and nephrocalcinosis or nephrolithiasis, and secondary hyperparathyroidism.
+Enthesopathy and osteoarthritis may occur in adulthood.

 There are different types of hereditary hypophosphataemic rickets, all of which have variable clinical features and different modes of inheritance and are caused by pathogenic variants in a range of genes, as shown in table 1.